The Great Pulp Fiction Mounties: From Corporal Cameron to Sergeant Preston

 That’s how a few good men — 275 men — brought the Canadian Law to a region the size of Europe.

-Trouble was, by the 1930’s, New York editors and Hollywood producers didn’t want real Canadian history any more.
+Trouble was, by the 1930’s, New York pulp fiction editors and Hollywood producers didn’t want real Canadian history any more.
 They didn’t want three lone Mounties — Superintendent James Walsh, a young Constable and a grizzled Metis interpreter — facing Sitting Bull and his hundreds of victorious warriors after the bloody Little Bighorn and telling the Lakota leader that his people would be accepted as refugees in Canada — as long as they “kept the Queen’s Law.”
 And for some reason Sitting Bull and the Sioux did obey that handful of Mounties.
 No — New York and Hollywood wanted Wild West shoot-outs.

 Far West magazine Mounted Police cover MountiesIn real life, Mounted Policemen rarely drew their weapons.
 If they did, they had to justify the action to their commanding officer.
 “Weapon fired” required a detailed explanation for each shell expended.